 The US is the world’s business leader.

-The US is by far the world’s most productive business center, producing a GDP per capita of over $52,000.
+The US is one of the world’s most productive business centers, producing a GDP per capita of over $62,500.
 The IMD business school ranked the US number one in competitiveness for business, specifically for its efficiency in fostering an environment where enterprise can flourish.
-Indeed, American businesses are thriving, as evidenced by their filing the most international patents in 2017 – which surpassed runner-ups China and Japan’s filings by nearly 20 percent.
+Indeed, American businesses are thriving, as evidenced by their filing the most intellectual patent applications in 2018 – which surpassed runner-up China.
 America’s prolific productivity impacts the entire global economy.
 As the European Central Bank has noted, for most countries, the United States is their “first trading partner.”

 American democracy is thriving.

-America boasts all the hallmarks of a functioning democracy – sturdy political institutions, political equality, rule of law, and just about every civil liberty under the sun.
+America boasts all the hallmarks of a functioning democracy – sturdy political institutions, political equality, rule of law (even in times of domestic political upheaval), and just about every civil liberty under the sun.
 Even criticism from the executive office can’t stymie the nation’s vibrant press (it even seems to bolster it).
 Democracy does not only speak to political realities, but to cultural ones as well.
 America excels at incorporating disparate voices and interests into its varied fabric; the far left, far right, and everyone in between have equal protections for expression and assembly, protections which are by no means guaranteed in other countries.

 America is giving.